lokal-profil/pywikibot-sdc/README.md

 =======

-Support functionality to allow upload of Structured Data to [Wikimedia Commons](https://commons.wikimedia.org) by making use of [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) internals.
+Support functionality to allow upload of Structured Data to [Wikimedia Commons](https://commons.wikimedia.org) by making use of [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot internals.

+The library is geared towards supporting all features of Structured Data, meaning all data types, *prominent* flags, multiple values per property, multiple qualifiers per value etc. The library is however largely limited to uploading new data, changing already existing statements is therefore not currently supported.

 This is primarily intended as a stop-gap measure until proper support is implemented in Pywikibot [T223820](https://phabricator.wikimedia.org/T223820).